Check the eligibility criteria for small business grants

 These mostly apply to farms and agricultural businesses, such as those affected by drought in 2018.
 They include subsidies and interest-free and low-interest loans.
 These types of grants also cover economic upheavals such as the end of car manufacturing in Australia.
 The Local Fund for Industry Transition in Victoria, for example, assists Victorian businesses affected by the closure of vehicle manufacturers with funding up to $2 million.
 This grant covers up to 25% of the costs for eligible projects aimed at finding new markets and creating new jobs.

-Conduct research to find the best small business grants for your needs
+Conduct research to find the best grant for your needs

-If you plan to start a business or are already established, small business grants and assistance can help you take your business to the next level.
+If you plan to start a business or are already established, government grants and assistance can help you take your business to the next level.
 For more details on federal, state and local grants, visit www.business.gov.au.